-- 1. Attendance will be checked daily, and an initial phone call/ message sent to parents to ask about their child's absence made.
-If no response, a home visit may be made. - 2.
-Reason for absence is recorded on CPOMS. - 3.
-Attendance will be checked each half term on CPOMS, and information shared with the Headteacher.
-All children with 3 + occasions will be sent home a message on Class Dojo informing parents/carers of National Average expectations and that this will be monitored closely regardless of any reason.
-We will monitor closely attendance over the next month and if there is no significant improvement a meeting will be arranged with them to discuss the impact and offer support. - 4.
-Parents of children who are on course to be classified as a 'persistent absentee' (whose attendance has fallen 3+ occasions)will be asked to provide medical evidence in the event of further absences through illness.
-See Appendix. - 5.
+- 1. Attendance will be checked daily, and an initial phone call/ Class Dojo message sent to parents to ask about their child's absence made. - 2.
+If we do not hear from parents on the first day we will try to phone and if no contact is made by the 3rd day, we may decide to complete a home visit. - 3.
+Social workers are contacted on the first day of absence via email/call by the Family Support Worker. - 4.
+Reason for absence is recorded on CPOMS. - 5.
+Attendance will be checked each regularly (3 or 4 weeks) half term on Insight and information shared with the Headteacher. - 6.
+Pupils on a target period (6 weeks = 95%) are checked more frequently and monitored closely. - 7.
+All absences are asked to provide medical evidence, where possible, so that the absence can be authorised.
+All other absence is recorded as non-authorised. - 8.
 Parents/carers of any child who continues to be off school without sufficient medical evidence will be referred to the Local Authority Education Welfare Officer for further investigation and may be prosecuted.